ibexa/documentation-user/docs/pim/work_with_product_categories.md

         * Set a name for the field, for example, "Product category"
         * Select the **Required** checkbox
         * In the **Taxonomy** field, select the "Product categories" option
-4. Optionally, modify other Product Type settings as required.
+4. Optionally, modify other product type settings as required.
 7. Click **Save**.

 You can now add product categories and then create relationships between products and product categories.